supervisely-ecosystem/XMem/supervisely_integration/serve/integration_tutorial.md

 * `port` - port inside the container
 * `headless: true` means that the app has no User Interface
 * `allowed_shapes` - shapes can be tracked with this model.
 In Supervisely masks can be represented by bitmap and polygon geometries.

-## Release your code as a Supervisely App.

 Once you've tested the code, it's time to release it into the platform.
 It can be released as an App that is shared with the all Supervisely community, or as your own private App.